-Waitangi Day is a public holiday in Aotearoa New Zealand.
-It is a national anniversary day commemorating the 1840 signing of the Treaty of Waitangi between the British Empire/Queen Victoria and (ultimately more than 500) Māori chiefs.
+Waitangi Day is a national anniversary day commemorating the 1840 signing of the Treaty of Waitangi/Te Tiriti o Waitangi between the British Empire/Queen Victoria, and more than 500 Māori chiefs.

-The Treaty takes its name ‘Waitangi’ from the place in the Bay of Islands on the upper North Island where it was first signed on the 6 February.
-It is regarded as the country’s founding document establishing relations between the British, their settlers, and Māori tribes.
+The Treaty takes its name ‘Waitangi’ from the place in the Bay of Islands, on the upper North Island, where it was first signed on 6 February.
+It is regarded as the country’s founding document, establishing relations between the British, their settlers, and Māori tribes (Iwi).

-Waitangi Day is officially commemorated each year with tribes and Government at Waitangi Tii Marae and Treaty Grounds, Northland.
-Celebrations festival gatherings are held throughout the country.
+Waitangi Day is officially commemorated each year on 6 February with tribes and Government at Waitangi Tii Marae and Treaty Grounds, Northland.
+Festival gatherings are held throughout the country.
 Many make an annual pilgrimage to Waitangi with their families to mark the day and enjoy the festivities.

-In the 1970s, protests by Māori giving voice to historical grievances of their people highlighted the wide gap in understanding the Treaty between the Crown and Māori.
-Waitangi Day was declared a public holiday in 1974 and the Aotearoa New Zealand Government passed the Treaty of Waitangi Act in 1975.
+In the 1970s, protests by Māori giving voice to historical grievances highlighted the wide gap in understanding of the Treaty between the Crown and Māori.
+Waitangi Day was declared a public holiday in 1974 and the New Zealand Government passed the Treaty of Waitangi Act in 1975.
 The legislation officially acknowledges “that the text of the Treaty in the English language differs from the text of the Treaty in the Māori language”.

 The Act established the Waitangi Tribunal to consider and rule on historical breaches by the Crown of its Treaty obligations.
 In 1985 the Tribunal was given powers to hear grievances dating back to 1840.
 The first settlement under the Waitangi Tribunal process was to Waikato Tainui iwi.
-It was made in 1989 in respect of Waikato’s Waitomo Caves (see the official Aotearoa New Zealand Government record: https://www.parliament.nz/en/pb/research-papers/document/00PlibC5191/historical-treaty-settlements)
+It was made in 1989 in respect of Waikato’s Waitomo Caves.

 (Te Ara: The Encyclopedia of Aotearoa New Zealand)